 Your Maine Coon cannot brush their teeth themselves, so owners must intervene, to help them.

-If you are worried about brushing your cats teeth, just following our simple 11 step cat tooth brushing process (click here to jump to step by step guide).
+If you are worried about brushing your cat’s teeth, just follow our simple 11-step cat tooth brushing process (click here to jump to step by step guide).

 11 Steps To Brushing Your Cats Teeth